DHTMLX/docs-diagram/docs/api/diagram/exportstyles_property.md

 });
 ~~~

-Or you can define a set of styles you want to be exported.
+Or define a set of styles you want to be exported.
 For that, you need to set string values with the absolute paths to the desired styles to the **exportStyles** array:

 ~~~js
 const diagram = new dhx.Diagram("diagram_container", {